pratikjagrut/hashnode-blogs-backup/clldgl4hw00060amj3guza0fd.md

 Let's consider a scenario where you're using a book catalogue API to fetch information about different books.
 If you want to retrieve the name of the author for a specific book, you would typically need to make multiple API calls to different endpoints.

-For instance, the initial endpoint might be ***/books/:$ID/author***, where ***$ID*** represents the unique identifier of the book.
-Underneath the surface, the API would first fetch all the book profiles from the Books entity.
-From that dataset, it would then extract the specific book using the provided ID and from that dataset, it’ll fetch the author ID.
-And finally using this ID server will make calls to ***/authors/:$ID*** endpoint which will make fetch all the details of that author from the Author entity.

-For instance, the if want to fetch the author-related details from the database then we might first hit on /***books/:$id****.* Here, in the backend we might need to make two queries, the first query will fetch the book with a particular id or just the author id from the book table and then we'll have to make a second query to the author table with the author id and fetch the record, assuming author-related information is stored in a separate table.
+For instance, the if want to fetch the author-related details from the database then we might first hit on /***books/:$id***.
+Here, in the backend we might need to make two queries, the first query will fetch the book with a particular id or just the author id from the book table and then we'll have to make a second query to the author table with the author id and fetch the record, assuming author-related information is stored in a separate table.

 ```bash
 Request 1: GET /books/1